 The school does not encourage the regular eating of sweets or other foods high in sugar or fat, especially as a reward for good behaviour or academic or other achievements.
-Other methods of positive reinforcement are used in school, such as behaviour and house points or swimming vouchers for full attendance.
+Other methods of positive reinforcement are used in school, such as house points or time on the castle.